calummackervoy/calummackervoy.github.io/_projects/en/0070_millenium.md

 website: https://millenium.trym.fr/
 lang: en
 ---
-**Full Stack Web Development** on a 3D website for the Millenium tour of a well-known French musician.
+**Full Stack Development** on a 3D website for the Millenium tour of a well-known French musician.
 The website needed to be visually impressive, and an initial version of the site included a custom chat which permitted thousands of Trym’s fans to connect and communicate with Trym using WebSockets.

 <div class="row project-img-row">
     <div class="col-sm-6">